indra-ehep/KinFit_Skim/CBA_Skim/README.md

 #### SkimAna::Notify()

 The Notify method is called once the input file is read by SkimAna.
 Various attributes and switches are also set at the time of reading the file.
-Most importantly for 2016 the type input file is identified at this stage for preVFP or postVFP,  thus the corresponding swtiches are set green.
-Another important tasks is the calculation luminosity weight which takes into account the normlization of inclusive and exclusive samples of Z/gamma + jets and W + jets.
+Most importantly for 2016 the type input file is identified at this stage for preVFP or postVFP,  thus the corresponding switches are set green.
+Another important tasks is the calculation luminosity weight which takes into account the normalization of inclusive and exclusive samples of Z/gamma + jets and W + jets.
 The objects to calculate the event pileup weight is loaded in this method via `LoadPU()`.
 The association of classes is shown below.

 ```mermaid
 classDiagram